-Another approach I apply when deciding on a character’s name is to put two uncommon names together like, Conrad Ott.
+Another approach I apply when deciding on a character’s name is to pair two uncommon names like, Conrad Ott.
 I once had a teacher named Mr. Ott.
 The surname was so odd it stuck with me.
-I bypassed Mr. Ott’s first name and opted for Conrad.
+I bypassed Mr. Ott’s actual first name and opted for Conrad.
 The name Conrad Ott says nothing about the character except that the last name is odd, so maybe he’s odd too.

 Keep in mind that whatever names you prefer for the characters in your WIP, you can always change them if another name suits them better.
 Though character names are important, the meat and bones of the story must be substantive too or the name loses meaning.